Metacor/Minecraft-Speedrun-Guide/readme.md

 **Fortress**
 * Inside Navigation: Quickly naviate to the Outside section of the Fortress, and locate a Blaze Spawner
 * Blazebed: Learn to execute the correct technique for both enclosed and open spawners
+* Be able to effectively complete the Fortress without a Fire Resistance Potion *(can use a shield)*
 * Pie-Ray: Locate the Fortress direction using the F3 Pie Chart *(also useful for finding Villages)*

 **Stronghold**